 Obtain necessary licenses

-As we mentioned earlier, working as an independent contractor may require licensing depending on your location and line of work.
+Working as an independent contractor may require certain licensing depending on your location and line of work.
 You may need a general business license or a more specific vocational license to prove you are trained and certified to work as a massage therapist, barber, or auto mechanic, for example.

 Register with the local tax collector to get a tax registration certificate.
 These documents are inexpensive and, in many cities, operating without one counts as a misdemeanor.

-You may hear people interchangeably use the terms tax registration certificate and business license.
+You may hear people use the terms tax registration certificate and business license interchangeably.
 However, the certificate is a receipt defining how much tax you need to pay to do business in your city.